 All of this comes in addition to a second price increase this year by the US Postal Service that will go into effect on August 29 and impacts First Class mail as well.

-Higher prices, slower delivery, that is the message the US Post Office is sending this year to shippers who rely on First Class Mail for fulfilling orders.
+Higher prices and slower delivery, that is the message the US Post Office is sending this year to shippers who rely on First Class Mail for fulfilling orders.
 Unfortunately, other services like Priority Mail or UPS and FedEx parcel shipments are not financially feasible options for many small business sellers.